gusevlab/germline2/README.md

 ## Output

+Output goes into a $OUT.match file with each row containing the following entries:

 | ID1 | ID2 | P0 | P1 | cM | # words |
 | --- | --- | --- | --- | --- | --- |

+For large data, you can enable binary outputs by adding the `-b` switch, which will generate three files (`$OUT.bmatch/bmid/bsid`) that can be parsed using the provided `parse_bmatch` program (~3x reduction in file size).

 ## Example